etiennebacher/prompter/README.md

     # ... or use magrittr's pipe
     plotOutput("plot") %>%
        add_prompt(
-         message = "this is a plot, and I add some text to show the size of the box", position = "left", type = "error",
+         message = "this is a plot, and I add some text to show the size of the box.
+This is some very very long text.", position = "left", type = "error",
          size = "medium", rounded = TRUE
        )